deepti1408/nonet/README.md

 NoNet
 ======

-A library for monitoring network connectivity.
+An Android library for monitoring network connectivity.

 License
 -------